Home > Analyses > Energy > Phillips 66

 Analysis of the company’s bankruptcy risk

-Phillips 66’s Altman Z-Score places it firmly in the safe zone, suggesting a low risk of bankruptcy and solid financial stability:
+Phillips 66’s Altman Z-Score places it confidently in the safe zone, indicating low bankruptcy risk:

 altman z score analysis